 Born and raised in Germany, Selldorf received a Bachelor of Architecture degree from Pratt Institute and a Master of Architecture degree from Syracuse University in Florence, Italy.
 She is a Fellow of the American Institute of Architects, and a Board Member of The Architectural League of New York and the Chinati Foundation.
 In 2014, she was the recipient of the American Academy of Arts and Letters’ Award in Architecture.

-Billie Tsien is a co-founding principal architect of Tod Williams Billie Tsien Architects and President of The Architectural League of New York.
+The lecture will be followed by a discussion with Billie Tsien, co-founding principal architect of Tod Williams Billie Tsien Architects and President of The Architectural League of New York.